Last updated: July 2021

 The Aviation Strategy 2050 Green Paper was published in December 2018 to provide a vision for the aviation sector to 2050 and beyond.

 All of the above aviation policy documents were published prior to the Government legislating for net zero emissions and committing to including international aviation in its five-year carbon budgets.
-Despite these policy statements not being in line with net zero requirements, the Government is yet to consult on a net zero aviation strategy.
+Following the new legislation, the Government consulted on a new policy document Jet zero: Our strategy for net zero aviation which sets out its plans to achieve net zero aviation by 2050, with airspace efficiencies among the improvements it hopes to deliver.
+The consultation closed on 8th September 2021.
+Our response to the consultation can be read here.

 Local Plans and Neighbourhood Plans (developed by local planning authorities, and town and parish councils) could also have a bearing on aviation-related planning issues.
 For example, development schemes in and around existing airports and airfields, or development of those that have fallen into disuse.
 These plans may set out the local authority view on the role of a particular airfield and any relevant policies on managing noise, air quality and other issues.